-Business Process Monitor is set to use TCP when running WebTrace to reach a site.
-WebTrace does not run successfully using TCP when Business Process Monitor is installed on a Windows XP machine with Service Pack 2.
+Business Process Monitor is set to use TCP when running WebTrace on Windows 2003, or ICMP when running Webtrace on Windows XP or Vista.
 If required, you can change the default communication protocol by editing the default value in the webtrace.ini file.